memsql/singlestore-kafka-connector/demo/README.md

 ./setup-script.sh
 ```

-This script will start all required components:
+This script will start all the required components:
 * zookeeper
 * kafka
 * schema-registry